twgallo13/shiekh-supplies/README.md

 - Acceptance testing requirements
 - Development guidelines and standards

-## 📄 License For Spark Template ResourcesYou've just launched your brand-new Spark Template Codespace — everything's fired up and ready for you to explore, build, and create with Spark!
+## 📄 License For Spark Template ResourcesYou've just launched your brand-new Spark Template Codespace — everything's fired up and ready for you to explore, build, and create with Spark

 This template is your blank canvas.
 It comes with a minimal setup to help you get started quickly with Spark development.